 - After learning the implications of early withdrawal from the program and you decide to still withdraw, you would then complete a withdrawal form to the Registrar's Office (also available in the GEN-101 course on Canvas).
 Please keep in mind of the census dates when you submit your withdrawal.

-- Withdrawing on or before the census date: Courses will not appear on your transcript and you will not be responsible for your term tuition
+- Leaving on or before the census date: Courses will not appear on your transcript and you will not be responsible for your term tuition

-You are still enrolled at Relay, with corresponding academic, financial, and administrative responsibilities, until the withdrawal form is processed and you receive email confirmation from the Registrar’s Office
+You are still enrolled at Relay, with corresponding academic, financial, and administrative responsibilities, until the withdrawal form is processed and you receive an email confirmation from the Registrar’s Office.

 The Office of Student Financial Services will follow up with you about how to pay any outstanding Relay tuition and fees.